radar/guides/make-your-own-gem.md

     % ruby -Ilib ./bin/hola spanish
     hola mundo

-Finally, to get Hola's executable included when we push the gem, you'll need to add it in the gemspec.
+Finally, to get Hola's executable included when you push the gem, you'll need to add it in the gemspec.

     % head -4 hola.gemspec